Steps to Prepare for GDPR

 - Extended definition of private information: pseudonymized data, online identifiers, device identifiers, cookie IDs, IP addresses, genetic and biometric data have been incorporated into the idea of sensitive data.

-Key Steps to Be in Conformity with the Regulations
+Key Steps to Be in Conformity with the Regulations of GDPR

 Here are the steps to consider to be proactive rather than reactive: